carbon-language/carbon-lang/lld/docs/NewLLD.rst

 * Driver

-  The linking process is drived by the driver.
+  The linking process is driven by the driver.
 The driver

   - processes command line options,
   - creates a symbol table,